-Request the Driving Safety Course (DSC) or Motorcycle Operator Training Course in person or by mail.
+Request the Driving Safety Course (DSC) or Motorcycle Operator Training Course in person, online, or by mail.
 You may be eligible to have the citation dismissed by taking a Driving Safety Course (or a Motorcycle Operator Training Course if you were operating a motorcycle at the time you received the citation).
 To protect this right, you must appear in person or provide written notice to the Municipal Court on or before the response date listed on the citation.

 Option Number 4

-Request Deferred Disposition (Probation) in person or by mail.
+Request Deferred Disposition (Probation) in online, person, or by mail.
 Appear in person at the Municipal Court during regular business hours or by mail (see instructions below) on or before the appearance date noted on your citation.
 Requests for deferred disposition will not be accepted by fax.
 For more information and instruction on requesting a deferral of final disposition, please select Deferred Disposition.

 Consequences of Ignoring a Citation